selimslab/selimslab.github.io/_NOTES/psy/cognitive-biases.md

 ---

-We think we are better than we are because mistakes of others are easier to notice than our own
+We think we are better than we are because the mistakes of others are easier to notice than our own

 We make ourselves unhappy by comparison and negativity